simpleanalytics/docs/_docs/31_integrations/35_chartbrew.md

 ## Sharing, embedding, and auto-updating

-There are extra things you can do with the charts after you created them in Chartbrew.
+There are extra things you can do with the charts after you create them in Chartbrew.
 Head over to the dashboard and click on the individual chart menu to see all the options:

 <img class="border" src="/images/chartbrew-chart-options.png" alt="Select chart options in Chartbrew" />